xmppo/xmpp-php/README.md

 ```
 $options
     ->setProtocol($protocol)  // defaults to TCP
-    ->setResource($resource)  // defaults to 'norgul_machine' string + timestamp
+    ->setResource($resource)  // defaults to 'norgul_machine_' string + timestamp
     ->setLogger($logger)      // logger instance (logging explained below)
     ->setAuthType($authType)  // Takes on classes which implement Authenticable
 ```

 ## Socket options
-Most of the socket options are set by default so there is no need to temper with this class, however you can additionally change the timeout for the period the socket will be alive when doing a `socket_read()`, and you can do that with `$socket->setTimeout()`.
+Most of the socket options are set by default so there is no need to tamper with this class, however you can additionally change the timeout for the period the socket will be alive when doing a `socket_read()`, and you can do that with `$socket->setTimeout()`.